Stop Scrolling. Start Doing

 There is a landmark within twenty minutes of your front door that is on a thousand "Bucket Lists."
-You walk past it every day.
-You drive under it.
-You see it on postcards in the airport.
-And you have never, not once, actually stopped to look at it.
+You walk past it every day, drive under it, and see it on postcards in the airport.
+Yet, you have never actually stopped to look at it.

-The Tuesday Morning Strike: Go to the landmark when the "real" tourists are still at breakfast or at work.
-You get the 10/10 view with 1/10 of the crowd.
+The Tuesday Morning Strike: Visit the landmark when the crowds are at work.
+You get the 10/10 view with 1/10 of the friction.

 The One-Hour Immersion: Don't make a day of it.
 Spend sixty minutes being a tourist, then go back to your "local" life.
 It’s a shot of adrenaline for your routine.

 The "No-Photo" Rule: Don't go for the Instagram post.
 Go to actually look at the thing.
-If you don't post it, did it happen?
-Yes, and it was probably better because you weren't performing.
+If you don't post it, the experience is yours alone—and it’s usually better because you weren't performing.

-The moment you stop treating your city like a backdrop for your commute and start treating it like a destination, your boredom evaporates.
-You don't need a flight to Rome to feel small in front of something beautiful.
-You just need to stop at the monument you’ve been driving past for five years.
+Adventure isn't a distance you travel; it’s a state of mind.
+You don't need a flight to Rome to feel small in front of something beautiful; you just need to stop at the monument you’ve been driving past for five years.
+The moment you stop treating your city like a backdrop for your commute, your boredom evaporates.

-The Adventria Move: We built the Activity and Getaway tabs to remind you that you don't know your city as well as you think you do.
+As a decision-making software application, Adventria is built to remind you that you don't know your city as well as you think you do.
+We help you bridge the gap between "local" and "explorer."

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.